-In Python, each algorithm is defined by creating a new function by means of the keyword def (which stands for define) followed by the name of the algorithm and a comma-separated list of input parameters between round brackets, e.g. def contains\word(first\word, second\word, bib\entry).
-This definition is then followed by : and all the instructions of the algorithm must be specified in the following lines, as an indented block (preferably using 4 spaces).
-This is illustrated in Listing 1.
-It is worth mentioning that the name of any function, as well as all its parameters, cannot contain space characters and must always start with a letter - e.g. this is my parameter is correct, while 1 parameter is not.
+In Python, we can create a new algorithm by implementing a new function.
+We can introduce a function by means of the keyword def (which stands for define).
+The keyword def must be followed by a name (e.g. the name of the algorithm) and a comma-separated list of input parameters between round brackets.
+For instance, def contains\word(first\word, second\word, bib\entry) defines the function contains\word, which takes three parameters as input.

+Each function definition is followed by : and all the instructions to execute must be specified in the following lines, as an indented block (preferably using four spaces), as illustrated in Listing 1.
+The name of a function, as well as all its parameters, cannot contain space characters and must always start with a letter - e.g. this\is\my\parameter is correct, while 1\parameter is not.